Fire

 Energy, metabolism, and balance

-What we need is floating around in the soup of us -- A different blood chemistry, not bound up with the cycles of addiction, the modern use or fire, refined sugars and oils, to substitute for deep connection with the sea and soil and our local communities.
-We've replaced what gives life with what pollutes it.
-That's why in the South American dieta they say limpia, limpia!
-We have to clean ourselves out from the inside.
-And this means practices of peace, acceptance, healthy exercise, loving service, good nutrition and deep connection with our relatives, all the plants and animals that we share our home with.
+Our path forward is about returning to practices that renew rather than deplete.
+This means nourishing ourselves with whole foods that come from the soil and the seas, moving our bodies with intention, and spending time outside in all seasons.
+This means practices of peace, acceptance, healthy exercise, loving service, and deep connection with our communities and all the plants and animals we share our home with.
 It's not some magic pill.
-It's just how we protect the tree of life, and the practices are as old as the hills.
+It's just how we protect the tree of life—and the practices are as old as the hills.
 We just need to examine our roots.

 Cooking & Culinary Arts